dethyLS/emerald_crush_game/README.md

 # emerald-crush
 A vanilla JavaScript Game inspired by Candy Crush - Built for learning purposes

-This game was made using this tutorial: https://www.youtube.com/watch?v=XD5sZWxwJUk
+This game was made using a tutorial made by Ania Kubow: https://www.youtube.com/watch?v=XD5sZWxwJUk

 ### MIT Licence